 If you’re a fan of mashed potatoes and are looking for something a bit more dressed up to showcase as a delicious side dish, try these Mashed Potatoes and Parsnips with Horseradish!

-Mashed Potatoes and Parsnips Recipe
+Mashed Potatoes with Parsnips Recipe

 Let’s get started!

-Select parsnips that aren’t too large or wide in diameter as those tend to be a little woodier.
-Select smaller, slimmer parsnips that are more tender.
+Select parsnips that aren’t too large or wide in diameter as those tend to be a little woodier.ย Select smaller, slimmer parsnips that are more tender.

 Peel the parsnips and potatoes.